ansys/pyansys-cheat-sheet/README.rst

 ~~~~~~~~~~~~~

 In the `Documentation <https://cheatsheets.docs.pyansys.com/>`_ page, you can find a comprehensive collection of cheat sheets specifically
-designed for various PyANSYS products.
+designed for various PyAnsys products.
 These cheat sheets are carefully crafted to provide concise and practical information, serving as
-valuable references for your development or learning journey with PyANSYS.
+valuable references for your development or learning journey with PyAnsys.
 Feel free to post issues and other questions
-at `Pyansys cheat sheet issues <https://github.com/ansys/pyansys-cheat-sheet/issues>`_.
+at `PyAnsys cheat sheet issues <https://github.com/ansys/pyansys-cheat-sheet/issues>`_.
 This is the best place to post questions and code.